esfx/esfx/docs-sources/overwrite/threading-mutex.md

 ---
-uid: threading-mutex
+uid: '@esfx/threading-mutex!'
 ---

-Provides the @"threading-mutex.Mutex" class which can be used to protect shared resources across Workers using a @"SharedArrayBuffer".
+Provides the @"@esfx/threading-mutex!Mutex:class" class which can be used to protect shared resources across Workers using a @"@esfx/SharedArrayBuffer!".

 # Overview